God Control: Background and composition

 In 2017, Madonna relocated to Lisbon, Portugal, seeking a top soccer academy for her son David, who wanted to become a professional soccer player.
 While living in the city, she began meeting artists, painters and musicians, who would invite her to "living room sessions".
 In these sessions, they would bring food, sit around the table and musicians would start playing instruments, singing fado and samba music.
 Finding herself "connected through music", the singer decided to create an album; "I found my tribe [in Lisbon] and a magical world of incredible musicians that reinforced my belief that music across the world is truly all connected and is the soul of the universe".
 On April 15, 2019, Madonna revealed Madame X as the album's title.
 For the album, she worked with longtime collaborator Mirwais Ahmadzaï, who had previously worked on her albums Music (2000), American Life (2003) and Confessions on a Dance Floor (2005), as well as Mike Dean, who served as a producer on Rebel Heart (2015), and Diplo.

 "God Control" was written by Madonna and Mirwais and produced by the latter two along with Mike Dean.
 It has been described as an experimental pop, disco, hi-NRG and electropop song.
 Lyrically, it talks about gun control, as well as democracy and the political state of the United States.
 Musically, it's been described as an "euphoric, densely layered samba-disco-gospel mash-up" with violins and a retro sound.
 It features a gospel choir, gunshot sounds and vocodered vocals.
-The song begins with Madonna singing "Everybody knows the damn truth/Our nation lied and lost respect" in a "clenched teeth" style, followed by the Tiffin Children's Chorus repeating the phrase "we lost gun control" in a "creepy" way.
-It is followed by a "schmaltzy" chorus inspired by Philadelphia soul in which Madonna sings "It's a hustle" amid "zany" backing verses about "a new democracy".
-On one particular section, there is a rap that features the artists using a "cheesy" accent – compared by some critics to the vocal style she used on her 1990 album I'm Breathless and electronic duo Daft Punk – to sing "Each new birthday gives me hope / that's why I don't smoke that dope" and talks about her brain being "her only friend".
+The song begins with Madonna singing "Everybody knows the damn truth/Our nation lied and lost respect" in a "clenched teeth" style, followed by the Tiffin Children's Chorus repeating the phrase "we lost gun control".
+It is followed by a "schmaltzy" chorus inspired by Philadelphia soul in which Madonna sings "It's a hustle" amid backing verses about "a new democracy".
+On one particular section, there is a rap;– compared by some critics to the vocal style she used on her 1990 album I'm Breathless and electronic duo Daft Punk – to sing "Each new birth it gives me hope / that's why I don't smoke that dope" and talks about her brain being "her only friend".